purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Linear-Regression/r-squared.md

    - Calculate and plot the mean weight.
    - Calculate variance as the sum of squared differences from the mean.
      $\text{The variation of the data} = \text{Sum(weight for mouse i } - \text{mean})^2$
      The difference between each data point is squared so that points below the mean don’t cancel out points above the mean.

 <img src="variation-of-ID.png" alt="variation-of-ID" width="400" height="300"/>

 2. **Reordering Data by Size**
    - Reorder mice by size without changing the mean and variance.
-The distances between the dots and the line have not changed(just their order).
+The distances between the dots and the line have not changed, just their order.

 <img src="variation-of-Size.png" alt="variation-of-Size" width="400" height="300"/>